ABB overhauls Power Grids, cuts U.S. and Swiss production

 The move comes as ABB seeks to justify its decision last year to reject calls from its second-largest shareholder to spin off Power Grids, the group’s biggest but least profitable business.

-Power Grids, which also makes high voltage cables and electrical substations, has suffered a 9 percent drop in orders this year while its profit margin of 9.9 percent lags ABB’s other businesses and the group level of 12.5 percent.
+Power Grids, which also makes electrical substations, has suffered a 9 percent drop in orders this year while its profit margin of 9.9 percent lags ABB’s other businesses and the group level of 12.5 percent.

 Although the business has improved in the third quarter, ABB is stepping up its efforts as it aims to achieve profitability for Power Grids of 10 to 14 percent from next year.

-Note: (This version of the story has been corrected to remove reference to high voltage cables in third paragraph as company has sold this business)